timschwab/cheatsheet/readme.md

 # Use cases

-four main cases (CRUD), two rare cases
+four main cases (CRUD), four rare cases

-- find a snippet
-	- type in description of problem
-	- quickly finds top results - see below
 - create a snippet
 	- type in problem description
 	- type in solution
+	- specify what sheets to attach to
 	- asks for keywords
 	- adds its own keywords from the problem and solution description
 		- lowercase everything